Dachshund Puppy Guide

 Bringing home a Dachshund puppy is exciting but requires preparation.
 Small breed puppies mature faster but are more fragile.
 Handle your Dachshund puppy gently and puppy-proof your home carefully.

-With a typical weight of 16-32 lbs and lifespan of 12-16 yrs, the Dachshund requires thoughtful care tailored to their specific breed characteristics.
+At 16-32 lbs and a 12-16 yrs lifespan, the Dachshund is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
 The Dachshund's moderate shedding coat and moderate activity requirements tell only part of the story — their hound heritage shapes everything from trainability to health risks.

 Feeding Schedule